 groups of four choirs, we rehearse the same repertoire of music during the Spring terms

 culminating in a day of friendly musical competition in Dorking Halls.
-The four choirs then
+The four choirs then come

 direction of the renowned conductor JONATHAN WILLCOCKS.